Institut Montana Zugerberg: Academics

-Students between the ages of 6 and 12 attend the Bilingual Elementary School, where a full language immersion programme in English and German is followed.
+Students between the ages of 6 and 12 attend the Bilingual Primary School, where a full language immersion programme in English and German is followed.
 The curriculum is based on the primary curriculum of the Canton of Zug adapted to prepare children for entry into the International School, with its IB Diploma Programme, or the Swiss Gymnasium for the Swiss Matura.

 From age 12, students at Institut Montana Zugerberg can choose between the Bilingual Secondary School, the Swiss Matura or the IB Diploma Programme.

 The Bilingual Secondary School follows the Swiss skill-based curriculum that focuses on competence and active learning.
 It is delivered in English and German so that students become proficient at both, opening opportunities for future studies or career paths.

 The Swiss Gymnasium at Montana was recognized to award the Swiss Matura by the Canton of Zug in 1936.
 Students can follow the traditional German course, or the bilingual German and English option, to gain this qualification for entry to Swiss universities.

 Institut Montana has been an accredited International School since 1952.
-Students follow an international curriculum through the Cambridge Lower Secondary, the Cambridge IGCSE and the International Baccalaureate Diploma Programmes.
+Students follow an international curriculum through the Cambridge Lower Secondary, Cambridge IGCSE, and International Baccalaureate diploma programmes.

 Class sizes are kept to a maximum of 15 students and a system of personal mentoring is in place.
 Students develop self-study skills at Subject Ateliers, where they can work on their assignments under the guidance of subject teachers.

 Montana was the first residential boarding school in Switzerland to become an IB World School in 1987.
 Boarders are accepted from the age of 10.

 The school's Physical Outdoors Programme is designed to provide physical education that makes the most of its surroundings, so includes skiing, skating and sledging in winter and hiking, climbing and activities on the lake in the summer.

-The school first ran a Summer Camp in 1939 and continues to hold Summer Sessions each year.
+The school first ran a summer camp in 1939, and continues to hold summer sessions each year.
 Children take classes in intensive English or German in the mornings and pursue a wide-range of activities in the afternoons.